-In many instances, while solving the IP model we also observed that the runtime of the CPLEX/AMPL for solving the model is only slightly larger than its runtime for solving the corresponding LP model.
+In many instances, while solving the IP model we also observed that the runtime of CPLEX/AMPL for solving the model is only slightly larger than its runtime for solving the corresponding LP model.
 Intuitively, the lower bound obtained via the LP model is a relatively strong lower bound, hence it leads to quick fathoming of most branches in the corresponding branch-and-bound tree.
-This observation is not uncommon among other IP models with similar structures, such as the UFL problem that we mentioned earlier.
-Throughout our experiment, every time that the CPLEX/AMPL was not able to solve the IP model within our stated time limit, it was also unable to solve its corresponding LP model.
-We further report on the quality of this lower bound in the next subsection.
+In our experiments, every time that CPLEX/AMPL was not able to solve the IP model within our stated time limit, it was also unable to solve its LP model.
+We report on the quality of this lower bound in the next subsection.

-Note that the heuristic approach of [21] (see Section 6) was much less effective than the IP model in solving larger instances of the problem (i.e., it took much longer run time).
+Note that the heuristic approach of [20] (see Section 6) was much less effective, in terms of runtime, than the IP model in solving larger instances of the problem.

 In our experiments we also studied whether the ancestor-descendant relationships between workload queries influence the runtime or outcome for our approach.
 In particular, we studied problem instances with "single-path" query workloads, that is, with workloads Q where for each query $Q \in Q$, each remaining query in Q is either a descendant or an ancestor of Q in the view lattice.
-It has been observed in [24] that workload queries with such relationships are likely to occur in query sessions by a single user in data warehouses, where the user performs roll-ups and drill-downs on the data of interest.
+It has been observed in [23] that workload queries with such relationships are likely to occur in query sessions by a single user in data warehouses, where the user performs roll-ups and drill-downs on the data of interest.
 In our study, we did not observe significant differences in the runtime or outcome for our approach depending on the type of relationships among workload queries.
 Rather, as mentioned earlier, we observed that the placement of individual queries in the view lattice has a bigger influence on how efficiently the problem instance can be solved by our approach.